Rising Above Chaotic Likelihoods: Importance Sampling via Pseudo-orbit Data Assimilation

-By construction, system trajectories have a mismatch of zero.
+By construction, trajectories have a mismatch of zero.
 The mismatch cost function is then given by:

-{\it Pseudo-orbit Data Assimilation} minimizes the mismatch cost function for $\textbf{U}$ in the $m\times n$ dimensional sequence space.
-If a gradient descent (GD) approach is adopted\footnote{Other methods for this minimization are available, GD is discussed here due to its simplicity.}, then a minimum of the mismatch cost function can be obtained by solving the ordinary differential equation
+{The most common form of Pseudo-orbit Data Assimilation simply }minimizes the mismatch cost function for $\textbf{U}$ in the $m\times n$ dimensional sequence space {starting from the observed pseudo-orbit}.
+If a gradient descent (GD) approach is adopted\footnote{Other methods for this minimization are available, GD is discussed here due to its simplicity and adequacy.}, then {\bf a} minimum of the mismatch cost function can be obtained by solving the ordinary differential equation

+where $\tau$ denotes algorithmic time.\footnote{The approach can be generalized to situations where gradient is not known analytically~\cite{2004JuddB}; improving the ability to work without gradient information would widen the application of the approach significantly.} In practice, the minimization is initialized with the observed pseudo-orbit, i.e. $^{0}\textbf{U}=\textbf{S}$ where the pre-super-script {zero} on $\textbf{U}$ denotes the initial {algorithmic time} {($\tau=0$)} of the GD. {Under gradient descent, a point in sequence space moves towards the {trajectory }manifold under Equation~\ref{eq:odegd}}. { The minimization algorithm requires differentiating the mismatch cost function (Equation~\ref{eq:miscost}), which gives:

+where $J(\textbf{u}_{i})$ is the Jacobian of $f$ at $\textbf{u}_{i}$.
+The ordinary differential Equation~\ref{eq:odegd} is solved using the Euler approximation in the examples below.